pub struct Lowerer<'source, 'temp> {

 Generate Naga IR for call expressions and statements, and type constructor expressions.

-The “function” being called is simply an Ident
+The “function” being called is simply an Ident that we know refers to

 some module-scope definition.